Earthwood (game): Reception

-David Ladyman reviewed Earthwood for Fantasy Gamer magazine and stated that "In sum, I recommend Earthwood with reservations.
+In Issue 1 of Fantasy Gamer (August–September 1983), David Ladyman commented "In sum, I recommend Earthwood with reservations.
 You get a lot of decision-making and player interaction for your money, especially if you start passing messages early and keep the note cards moving.
 You'll find much more profit in negotiation than in confrontation; the difficulty comes in deciding when a neighbor has become more of a liability than an asset.
 There will be frustrating rule restrictions; if you insist on strict logic in all your games, you might avoid Earthwood for this reason.
 At $3 a turn, however, I find myself paying as little as 50 cents an hour for very engrossing entertainment (not counting phone bills, of course!)."

-Nicky Palmer reviewed the game in a 1985 issue of Flagship.
-He recommended the game, highlighting its diplomatic aspects.
+Nicky Palmer, writing for Flagship, recommended the game, highlighting its diplomatic aspects.

+In Issue 21 of the Australian game magazine Breakout!, Kevin Flynn noted, "Cities are the key to the game.
+Cities produce food, armour and gold, and are very hard to take once developed and the walls built to maximum strength.
+Players spend much of their time exploring for them, conquering them and defending them, and as there are so many around victory is not easily obtainable."
+Flynn concluded, "The winning player will need to manage his logistics, glean information from his and other players’ moves and be a diplomat extraordinaire."

-Stewart Wieck reviewed Sea Kings in a 1988 issue of White Wolf.
-He called it "a very enjoyable game", rating it a 5 of 10 points for Strategy, 7 points for Materials and Diplomacy, 8 for Moderation, and 7 points overall.
+In White Wolf #10, Stewart Wieck called it "a very enjoyable game", rating it a 5 of 10 points for Strategy, 7 points for Materials and Diplomacy, 8 for Moderation, and 7 points overall.